-Even if she didn't personally engage in violence or property destruction during the riot, before entering the Capitol on January 6, Hargis-Getsinger watched with elation as rioters fought the police in close proximity to her.
-In her immediate presence, other rioters screamed "We're storming it!", We're taking it!", "Charge!", "Let's fucking go!", "Push it!", "Keep going", "They broke the door down!"
-Hargis-Getsinger and her husband then advanced into the Capitol, joining a large crowd of rioters who physically pushed against police officers and entered the building through the Rotunda doors as those officers struggled to keep them out.
-They then went into the Rotunda and stayed in the Capitol for approximately 39 minutes.
+Even if he didn't personally engage in violence or property destruction during the riot, before entering the Capitol on January 6, Getsinger watched as rioters fought the police in close proximity to him.
+In his immediate presence, other rioters screamed "We're storming it!", We're taking it!", "Charge!", "Let's fucking go!", "Push it!", "Keep going", "They broke the door down!"
+Getsinger and his wife then advanced into the Capitol, joining a large crowd of rioters who physically pushed against police officers and entered the building through the Rotunda doors as those officers struggled to keep them out.
+They then went into the Rotunda, to Congressman McCarthy's office, appeared to smoke marijuana, and stayed in the Capitol for approximately 39 minutes.

-The Court must also consider that Hargis-Getsinger's conduct on January 6, like the conduct of scores of other defendants, took place in the context of a large and violent riot that relied on numbers to overwhelm law enforcement, breach the Capitol, and disrupt the proceedings.
-But for her actions alongside so many others, the riot likely would have failed to delay the certification vote.
+The Court must also consider that the defendant's conduct on January 6, like the conduct of scores of other defendants, took place in the context of a large and violent riot that relied on numbers to overwhelm law enforcement, breach the Capitol, and disrupt the proceedings.
+But for his actions alongside so many others, the riot likely would have failed to delay the certification vote.
 See United States v.
 Matthew Mazzocco, 1:21-cr-00054 (TSC), Tr.
 10/4/2021 at 25 ("A mob isn't a mob without the numbers.
 The people who were committing those violent acts did so because they had the safety of numbers.") (statement of Judge Chutkan).
-Here, Hargis-

-Getsinger's participation in a riot that actually succeeded in halting the Congressional certification combined with her lack of remorse and spread of propaganda renders a significant jail sentence both necessary and appropriate in this case.
+Here, Getsinger's participation in a riot that actually succeeded in halting the Congressional certification combined with his lack of remorse and spread of propaganda renders a significant jail sentence both necessary and appropriate in this case.